Human Approvals

 1. Handler-level ttl_seconds argument (highest priority)

-3. 300 seconds (5 minutes) (fallback)
+2. 300 seconds (5 minutes) (fallback)

 Examples:

-# Handler overrides with a shorter window
+# Handler with a short window

 handler = cli_prompt(approver_key=ops_key, ttl_seconds=60)

-handler = cli_prompt(approver_key=ops_key) # uses policy's 3600s
+handler = cli_prompt(approver_key=ops_key)

 Framework Integration